 Wrapping It Up

-Now that your leather seats are clean make sure you create and follow a fixed cleaning schedule from now on.
+Now that you have clean leather seats, make sure you create and follow a fixed cleaning schedule from now on.
 It might seem like too much trouble at first, but once you get the hang of it, you’ll be able to do it with your eyes closed.

-Remember to park your vehicle under shade, clean your seats every month and only use the right materials and techniques to avoid damaging the leather.
-The first thing you should do after reading this article is finding out which type of leather your car has.
-This way you’ll know exactly when and how you should clean it.
+Remember to park your vehicle in the shade, clean your seats every month, and only use the right materials and techniques to avoid damaging the leather.

 Now that you’re done with all of this, ready to move on to something else?
 Check out our guides on how to clean your car’s windows (on the outside and inside), as well as all you should know about the optimal frequency of washing your car in general.